-In some unbounded stress systems, main stress consistently falls on a syllable at or near an edge (left/right), regardless of syllable weight.
-In other unbounded stress systems, main stress falls on the leftmost/rightmost heavy syllable, and in the absence of heavy syllables, on the leftmost/rightmost syllable.
-Each of the four combinations of leftmost/rightmost in this statement corresponds to attested languages (see Hayes 1995:296ff); the two cases in which the sides are the same are called default to same side, and the two cases in which the sides are different are called default to opposite side (the terminology is from Prince 1985).
+bounded (or alternating) and unbounded (or nonalternating).
+In some unbounded stress systems, main stress consistently falls on a syllable at or near an edge (left or right), regardless of syllable weight.
+In other unbounded stress systems, main stress falls on the leftmost or rightmost heavy syllable, and in the absence of heavy syllables, on the leftmost or rightmost syllable.
+Each of the four combinations of leftmost and rightmost in this statement corresponds to attested languages (see Hayes 1995:296ff); the two cases in which the sides are the same are called default to same side, and the two cases in which the sides are different are called default to opposite side.

 Lists of languages fitting each of these gross typological characterizations are given in (1).
-These lists are based on those of Hayes 1995:296-297, with additional languages (in particular, those in (1a)) from Walker 1996.
+These lists are based on those of Hayes 1995:296-297, with additional languages (in particular, those in (1a)) from Walker 2000.

-(1) Unbounded stress systems: gross typological instantiations a.
-Consistently edgemost Leftmost: Tinrin, Yeletnye

-Rightmost: Uzbek, Yavapai, Yawelmani
+- (1) Unbounded stress systems: gross typological instantiations - Consistently edgemost Leftmost: Tinrin, Yeletnye Rightmost: Uzbek, Yavapai, Yawelmani b.
+Default to same side (DTS)